osu-crypto/libOTe/libOTe/Tools/Spin/README.md

 ## Build

+The integration requires SPIN 0.2's `PreparedEncoder` API.
+The pinned public dependency below provides it.
+An editable source override or an installed 0.2 package also works.
+See [the integration checkpoint](INTEGRATION_STATUS.md).

 SPIN defaults on when Silent OT, Silent VOLE, LogVole, Foleage, RingLPN, or bitpolymul is enabled.
 An explicit `ENABLE_SPIN=OFF` is respected.
 This makes the encoder available; it does not change libOTe's default `MultType`